 Seeking Custody of a Grandchild

 Under certain circumstances, grandparents may wish to seek full legal and physical custody of their grandchild.
-However, they can only gain custody of their grandchild if both of the child’s parents willingly agree to give it to them or the courts find the parents are “unfit” to adequately care for the child.
+However, they can only gain custody of their grandchild if both of the child’s parents willingly agree to give it to them or the courts find the parents are “unfit” to care for the child adequately.
 The term “unfit” means that the parent is unable or unwilling to provide their child with the proper care, guidance, and support.
-Typically, courts will find a parent to be unfit when there is evidence of substance abuse, child abuse, or child neglect, or when a parent is severely mentally ill.
+Typically, courts find a parent unfit when there is evidence of substance abuse, child abuse, or child neglect or when a parent is severely mentally ill.
 Many custody cases that are unsuccessful fail because the plaintiff was unable to prove the parent was unfit.
 That is why it is essential to have an experienced Ohio family law attorney on your side.
 If your grandchild’s parent or parents are truly unfit to care for them, your attorney can prove it to the courts by compiling strong evidence and creating an effective strategy.

-When Parents Refuse to Allow Court Ordered Visitation
+When Parents Refuse to Allow Court-Ordered Visitation

-If the courts granted you visitation, your grandchild’s parents must comply with the order.
+If the courts grant you visitation, your grandchild’s parents must comply with the order.
 When a parent does not obey the court order and refuses to let you see your grandchild as detailed in that order, they can be held in contempt of court.
 A parent who is found to be in contempt can be ordered to pay fines and/or sentenced to jail.
 The judge may also require the parent to pay for the associated court costs and attorney’s fees.

 If you have additional questions about your case, please visit the grandparent’s rights FAQ page or call us.